 - Use a digital thermometer.
 I swear its life changing once you do.
 You will never overcook your meats again!
 This one from Amazon is perfect.
 Inexpensive, folds up and it does the job!

 Note: Since I am neither a registered dietitian or a nutritionist, for the nutritional calculations I use a WordPress plug-in to calculate.
+Post contains Amazon links which means I may receive a small commission from recommended purchases.

 - 2 pounds ground beef